Why is emancipation from parents in Spain called RBE a topic for the owner of a holiday home in Tenerife?

 All this means that rental aid will still be paid to those who contracted it already.
 This will be valid until the cut off date and age 30, unless their salaries surpass the benefit limit before that time.
 Mind that 30 year old grown ups should have reached emancipation from parents, by the latest.

 The change which will assist Spain to reach its goal of minimum deficit is another dramatic stroke.
 It will not help an economy which is already suffering from a surplus of properties for rent due to Spain's 5 million unemployed, bank confiscated real estate and virtual total standstill of the Spain construction industry.

 Therefore, rental should not be your immediate priority for investing in Tenerife or any other Spanish property.
 However by all means, buy property now, as prices couldn't be lower and before the announced tax augments will be implemented in 2013.
 Mind that the banks mortgage offers never carried interests that low since 2001.

-Anyway, it remains to ask if subsidies for better education for a new Spanish industry may not have been more futil for emancipation from parents.
+Anyway, it remains to ask if subsidies for better education for a new Spanish industry may not have been more futil for emancipation.
 Why?
 The time until 30 is the best time for learning.

 Spanish traditions of solidarity and family sociology